joamag/boytacean/frontends/libretro/README.md

 #### Arm64

-Download the linux toolchain from [https://developer.arm.com/downloads/-/gnu-a](https://developer.arm.com/downloads/-/gnu-a).
+Download the linux toolchain from [Arm GNU Toolchain Downloads](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).

 Set the env variable `ARM64_TOOLCHAIN` to the path of the toolchain directory.